 What is Oppositional Defiant Disorder (ODD)?

 In today’s modern world, we are understanding more and more about the human brain and body with learning and behaviour disorders being identified and diagnosed at earlier ages.
-There are many different disorders that affect children.
+There are many different learning disorders that affect children.
 The one we will be shedding some light on is called Oppositional Defiant Disorder, also known as ODD.
 Although it is typical for young children to be oppositional and defiant some of the time, when does it go beyond ‘just a phase?’

 Research has shown that children diagnosed with ODD have a well-established pattern that goes beyond typical temper tantrums.